aksnzhy/xlearn/README.md

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/code.jpeg" width = "600"/>

 xLearn does not rely on any third-party library, and hence users can just clone the code and compile it by using cmake.
 Also, xLearn supports very simple python API for users.
-Apart from this, xLearn supports many useful features especially for the machine learning competition, such as cross validation and early stopping.
+Apart from this, xLearn supports many useful features that has been widely used in the machine learning competitions, such as cross validation, early stopping, etc.

 ### Scalability